2027 YOUTH Playwriting contest

 We want to encourage you to share your unique voice and imagination with us!
 Write about space, history, sports, your favorite food, anything!
 The main goal of the contest is for you to share your creativity with others.

-If you’re looking for some help getting started, try taking inspiration from Mosaic’s upcoming production of Young John Lewis - which dives into themes around good trouble, justice, and activism.
+If you’re looking for some help getting started, try taking inspiration from Mosaic’s upcoming production of 7th Street Echo - which dives into themes around community, place and memory, forging your own identity, and the artistry of Washington, DC.
 Ask yourself questions like:

 As you ask yourself these questions and see what kinds of people, places, and stories come to your mind.
 Then, get to writing about them!